ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Protocol Selection Properties that the application specified on the Preconnection.

-* For Connections that are Established, additional properties of the path(s) in use.
-These properties can be derived from the local provisioning domain
-  {{RFC7556}}, measurements by the Protocol Stack, or other sources.
+* For Connections that are Established: Information concerning the path(s) used by the Protocol Stack.
+This can be derived from local PVD information, measurements by the Protocol Stack, or other sources.
+  For example, a TAPS system that is configured to receive and process PVD information
+  {{RFC7556}} could also provide network configuration information for the chosen path(s).

 ## Generic Connection Properties {#connection-props}